 - 1. Scenarios: Break into small groups and plan your organizing strategy for the given scenario. - 2.
-Measuring Engagement: Techniques for searching your database for the most engaged leaders. - 3.
-Segmenting: Using advanced search techniques to filter your contacts to create useful groups. - 4.
-Importing: Bring in new contacts easily and quickly via imports. - 5.
-Online organizing: Build public web forms to collect data from new contacts and direct folks from your social networks. - 6.
-Mobilize: Advanced techniques for sending email, including drip campaigns.
+Measuring Engagement and Segmenting: Techniques for searching your database for the most engaged leaders and filtering your contacts to create useful groups. - 3.
+Deduplication and merging: keeping your data clean - 4.
+Political Eduction - 5.
+Importing: Bring in new contacts easily and quickly via imports. - 6.
+Online data collection: Build public web forms to collect data from new contacts and direct folks from your social networks.